I have a very boring and very predictable answer when people ask me where they should stash things like their house down payment savings.

 Who should use EQ Bank?

-I’m just going to call it right now: if you are saving for a short-term money goal, literally any short-term money goal, you should have an EQ Bank account.
+I’m just going to call it right now: if you are saving for a short-term money goal at your big bank, literally any short-term money goal, you should have an EQ Bank account.

 Saving for a house down payment?
 EQ Bank account.